BRUTEUdesc/AlmanaqueBrute/Matemática/FFT/README.md

 Computes polynomials multiplication.
 * Time complexity (average case): O(N * log(N))
 * Time complexity (due to high overhead rate): O(N * log(N) * log(log(N)))
-It's guaranteed that there is no precision error for polynomials of degree up to 3 * 10^5 and consaints up to 10^6.
+It's guaranteed that there is no precision error for polynomials of degree up to 3 * 10^5 and constants up to 10^6.